stfc/PSyclone/doc/user_guide/dynamo0p3.rst

 Quadrature
 ++++++++++

-Kernels conforming to the Dynamo0.3 API may require quadrature information (specified using e.g. ``gh_shape = gh_quadrature_XYoZ`` in the kernel metadata - see Section :ref:`dynamo0.3-gh-shape`).
+Kernels conforming to the LFRic API may require quadrature information (specified using e.g. ``gh_shape = gh_quadrature_XYoZ`` in the kernel metadata - see Section :ref:`dynamo0.3-gh-shape`).
 This information must be passed to the kernel from the Algorithm layer in